|Riding Level||Advanced - Expert|

 For 2011 Jeremy (Inspiration behind the Experience) started his own company and created the Jones Flagship which a stiffer version of the Experience.
 We thought when Jeremy left the Experience would die but it looks like the Experience will live on for 2011.
 For 2012 it rides pretty much the same as it was in 2011 except there is a little less chatter in the nose.
 2013 is about the same as 2012 as well.

-Turn Initiation and Carving– The Experience felt slow when it came to quick edge to edge turning and in tighter spots it required more attention and wasn’t ideal.
-It seems like there is a shallow side cut depth so it doesn’t like to turn quickly.
+Turn Initiation and Carving– The Experience felt slow when it came to quick edge to edge turning and in tighter spots, it required more attention and wasn’t ideal.
+It seems like there is a shallow sidecut depth so it doesn’t like to turn quickly.
 Now as the turns get wider and bigger the Experience is more fun.
 When it comes to carving Its the kind of board that will let you get almost parallel to the snow on a wide arcing carve.
 There is also a good return out of the carve.
 We found this to be really fun to carve especially in firmer snow.
-In softer snow it has a little of that overly grippy feeling but you quickly get use to that.
+In softer snow, it has a little of that overly grippy feeling but you quickly get used to that.

-Speed: The rocker in the nose is great in powder but on hard pack it flops a little.
+Speed: The rocker in the nose is great in powder but on the hard pack, it flops a little.
 Each year this is getting better but it’s still there.
-After a while you get use to the clown shoe nose and you realize the rest of the board is stable and it becomes fun.
+After a while, you get used to the clown shoe nose and you realize the rest of the board is stable and it becomes fun.

 Uneven Terrain: Like many of the boards with this flex and design just aren’t fun with shitty bumpy snow.